Previous Up Next

 Still life of the harvest

-Below a still life of part of the harvest that I received this morning from Herenboeren Usseler Es or what I took from the giveaway table where other members can donate part of their harvest or where vegetables are harvested but not given out because they are too small or left over from a previous issue.
+Below a still life of part of the harvest that we received this morning from Herenboeren Usseler Es or what I took from the giveaway table where other members can donate part of their harvest or where vegetables are harvested but not given out because they are too small or left over from a previous issue.

 The picture shows: